shinesolutions/aem-platform-buildenv/README.md

 AEM Platform BuildEnv
 ---------------------

-AEM Platform BuildEnv is a Docker-based environment for building [Shine Solutions' open source AEM Platform repositories](https://github.com/shinesolutions?q=aem).
+AEM Platform BuildEnv is a Docker-based environment for building [AEM OpenCloud repositories](https://github.com/topics/aem-opencloud).
 The Docker image already contains the software required to run all build targets from those repositories.

 Installation
 ------------